heyoka/faxe-docs/docs/nodes/collect.md

 The collect node will maintain a collection of data-points based on some criteria given as lambda-expressions.
 It will output a data_batch item regularily (when `emit_every` is given) or on every incoming item.

+On every incoming data-item the node will first check, if there is already an item with the same key-field value in the collection.
+If this is not the case, the node will evaluate the `add` function.
+If the add function returns true, the item will be added to the collection.

+If there is already an item with the same key-value, the node would check if there is an `update` function and evaluate it and if no update happend, it will try to evaluate the `remove` function.

+So if `update` happened, the node will skip evaluating the `remove` function.

 Example
 -------